 The Time’s Up Act greatly expanded which companies require training as well as who in the company must be trained.
 Previous Connecticut law training requirements applied to businesses with 50 or more employees and training was only required to be provided to employees in supervisory positions.

-Now, under the Time’s Up Act, companies with three or more employees must provide sexual harassment training to their supervisors and employees.
+Now, under the Time’s Up Act, companies with three or more employees must provide sexual harassment management training to their supervisors and employees.
 These companies or “covered employers” that the legislation applies to, are companies with three or more employees that have employees who work in Connecticut, even if the company headquarters are located out of state.

 Employees Required to Take Sexual Harassment Training